bitRAKE/fasmg-umbrella/docs/divide-by-three.md

 ...carry flag set when number is exact multiple of three.

-Noticing the repetitive assembly, we can more generally represent the state machine as a transition table.
+Observing the repetitive assembly, we can represent the state machine more generally as a transition table.
 ```asm
 	mov eax, 0xFF
 	xor edx, edx ; clear sign flag to signal error